svx/plone.appliance/docs/index.rst

 Open your browser and enter: http://localhost:8080/Plone

-If you want to login to http://localhost:8080/Plone/login please use this credentials:
+If you want to login to http://localhost:8080/Plone/login please use these credentials:

 +----------+-------+
 | username | admin |